 New Era Opportunity: Blockchain

-Blockchain is the underlying technology of cryptocurrencies.
+chain is the underlying technology of cryptocurrencies.
 But the technology has expanded beyond just cryptos.
-It will soon disrupt markets such as finance, healthcare, real estate and much more.
+It will soon disrupt markets such as finance, health care, real estate and much more.

 When blockchain is in full bloom, it will be bigger than the internet revolution.
-That’s why it’s one of our “new era” themes we focus on in Automatic Fortunes.
+That’s why it’s one of the “new era” themes we focus on in Strategic Fortunes.